Phala-Network/phala-docs/developers/swanky-phala-cli-tool.md

   * `pruntime`
   * `pherry`

-Once verified file are downloaded and there is not an instance running currently, the local testnet will start.
+Once verified files are downloaded and there is not an instance running currently, the local testnet will start.

 ```bash
 swanky phala node start